KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 ### Time Off

-In our lab, open communication and mutual respect are fundamental principles when it comes to requesting time off.
-Here\'s how team members should inform Dr. Benjamin about their need for time off:
+In our lab, open communication and mutual respect are fundamental principles when requesting time off.
+Here's how team members should inform Dr. Benjamin about their need for time off:

 **Notification Process:** Team members should notify Dr. Benjamin of